XuShaoming/Programming_Language/Java/README.md

   - Usage:
     - To save/persist state of an object.
     - To travel an object across a network.
   - Static data members and transient data members are not saved via Serialization process.
-See the example:
+See the [Code](Basic/SerializationExp.java):
   ```java
   transient int a;
   static int b;
   ```
   These two variables not saved via Serialization process.
 - [strictfp keyword](https://www.geeksforgeeks.org/strictfp-keyword-java/)
   - strictfp is a keyword in java used for restricting floating-point calculations and ensuring same result on every platform while performing operations in the floating-point variable.
+[Code](Basic/StrictfpExp.java)